-- Any 4-H member of 4-H age 8 or older may enroll and participate in the Shooting Sports project. - 4-H members are invited to participate in the 4-H Consumer Science & General Project judging day in order to exhibit during the El Paso County Fair, as well as, the County Shooting Sports competition.
-However, neither contest is required for project completion. - 4-H members must be enrolled in a shooting sports discipline; i.e., .22 pistol, .22 rifle, air pistol, air rifle, archery, muzzle loading, outdoor skills, shotgun, etc. to compete in that discipline. - 4-H members may compete in all disciplines at county and state competitions subject to the requirements outlined in the [Colorado 4-H State Shooting Sports Rulebook](#) and El Paso County Fair Book. - 4-H members must participate in an annual SQA (Shooter Quality Assurance) Training once per 4-H year. - Regarding the .22 Pistol Project, 4-H Members must be 9 years old as of the start of the current 4-H year.
-Members must have at completed at least one project year of 4-H Shooting Sports that includes live fire range experience with a firearm or air gun. - Members must have written permission from parents or legal guardian to participate in this project in compliance with the Gun Control Act of 1968 and the Youth Handgun Safety Act of 1994.
+- Members must have written permission from a parent or legal guardian to participate in the .22 Pistol and Western Heritage projects in compliance with the Gun Control Act of 1968 and the Youth Handgun Safety Act of 1994. - 4-H members are invited to participate in the 4-H Consumer Science & General Project judging day in order to exhibit during the El Paso County Fair, as well as, the County Shooting Sports competition.
+However, neither contest is required for project completion. - 4-H members must be enrolled in a shooting sports discipline; i.e., .22 pistol, .22 rifle, air pistol, air rifle, archery, muzzle loading, outdoor skills, shotgun, etc. to compete in that discipline. - 4-H members may compete in all disciplines at county and state competitions subject to the requirements outlined in the Colorado 4-H State Shooting Sports Rulebook and El Paso County Fair Book. - Regarding the .22 Pistol Project, 4-H Members must be 9 years old as of the start of the current 4-H year.
+Members must have at completed at least one project year of 4-H Shooting Sports that includes live fire range experience with a firearm or air gun. - Members must have written permission from parents or legal guardian to participate in this project in compliance with the Gun Control Act of 1968 and the Youth Handgun Safety Act of 1994. - 4-H members must participate in an annual SQA (Safety Quality Assurance) Training once per 4-H year, regardless of age or experience.